 < Engagement Rings & Weddings / Celebrity

-Elizabeth Taylor’s Engagement Ring Collection Is One For The History Books
+Elizabeth Taylor’s Engagement Ring Collection Is One for the History Books

 Elizabeth Taylor wears her emerald-cut diamond engagement ring alongside Mike Todd arrive from California on November 15, 1956.
 (Getty Images)